akhil100on100/OS-project/README.md

 # OS-project
-A code based project that uses all the functionalities of an Operating system
+A code based project that uses all the functionalities of an Operating system.